musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% capture instrumental_col1 %}

 I love the rehearsal process and enjoy discovering the music with my collaborators!
 My main focus is ensuring our overall sound is unified, balanced, and true to the composer's markings in the score.
 I have experience working with piano trios, quintets, and the following instruments one-on-one: Bassoon, Cello, Flute, French Horn, Harp, Marimba, Oboe, Saxophone, Viola, and Violin.

+See my [instrumental repertoire resumé](instr_rep) for a complete listing of works performed.

 {% endcapture %}